 - A snapping sensation in the hip with leg use

-Bursitis is usually diagnosed using your medical history and a virtual or in-person physical examination.
+Bursitis is usually diagnosed using your medical history and a virtual or in-person physical examination with a healthcare professional.
 It's important to rule out underlying issues like arthritis, tendinitis, stress fracture, or bacterial infection.
-If there are concerns such as these, your CityPT physical therapist will refer you to a physician for imaging or blood tests if needed.
+If there are concerns like these, your CityPT physical therapist will refer you to a physician for imaging or blood tests if needed.

 During your initial evaluation, your physical therapist will ask specific questions about your symptoms.
-Then, they will complete a comprehensive physical examination, which may include:
+Then, they will complete a comprehensive physical examination, which may include the following:

 - Joint range of motion testing